 Results of Stage One (either shortlisted or not) will be sent to schools (or if overseas to parents) by the end of Thursday 7th February 2019.

 STAGE TWO - to be sat either at Radley, for shortlisted candidates, or at current schools.
 If a boy is not shortlisted and he does not follow the CE curriculum, he will not need to sit this stage, but he may be asked to sit CE Science and Maths for setting purposes.

-The timetable for shortlisted candidates is as follows:
+The timetable for shortlisted candidates is likely to follow last year's format as follows: